stevieb9/tesla-charge/README.md

 This project is essentially a device that goes on your garage wall to inform you visually and audibly when your Tesla vehicle battery level is low so you don't forget to plug the charger in.
+It is activated only while it senses motion through its PIR motion sensor.

 The software consists of a Perl application that fetches vehicle data from the Tesla API, and presents a REST API interface that allows applications and